jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

-Q: If I use Dramatic Entrance to put Adam Warlock into play as the new Defender, what happens since he comes into play stunned due to his ?
+Q: If I use Dramatic Entrance to put Adam Warlock into play as the new Defender, what happens since he comes into play stunned due to his **Evolutionary Cocoon**?

+A: The original defender is still removed from combat, but since Adam enters play stunned, he can not become the defender, so he will enter play and he will be unable to become the defender.
+Since there is no defender, the combat will end, at which point, the delayed trigger will trigger and KO Adam Warlock.

+^(Source: FB Post - Chad Daniel)

 # [Dr. Curt Connors](http://vs.tcgbrowser.com/images/cards/big/WEB-012.jpg)
 *Set: Webheads*